Every hamster owner should be aware of a very serious disease known as “wet tail”.

 Even if your hamster isn’t currently showing symptoms of wet tail, you should read this article to learn the symptoms and find out how you can minimise the chances of your hamster being affected.

-If your hamster is showing symptoms of wet tail then you should urgently consult a vet and follow the treatment instructions below.
+If your hamster is showing symptoms, you should urgently consult a vet and follow the treatment instructions below.

 What causes wet tail

 Wet tail affects hamsters kept in cages and is caused by bacteria.
-However, it is a stress-related disease, which means you can prevent wet tail problems in your hamster by minimising their stress levels.
+However, it is a stress-related disease, which means you can prevent it by minimising your hamster’s stress levels.

 Stress can be caused by: